isaachinman/abroadwith-frontend/THE_KIDS.md

 12) Look at navbar from Lianne's PDF, has "Homestay" and "Courses"

 14) Consider building educator profile page the same as homestay profile page, but with "Course" dropdown instead of rooms

-15) Look at Lianne's PDF for "Diet wishes" -- toggles to hide more complex UI in booking process that not all users will need

-16) Stickied final overview in all steps of booking process

 17) Consider not including homestay upsell in course booking and just adding to an email list for initial 2.0 launch